tprebiba/accelerators-teaching/01_AUTH-2024_Accelerator_Physics/README.md

         - Exercise 18: emittance and phase space area

 - Part V: Tracking in the CERN Proton Synchrotron Booster (PSB) with Xsuite
+    -
+        - Exercise 19: load and plot the layout of the PSB
+        - Exercise 20: plot the optics functions
+        - Exercise 21: matching
+        - Exercise 22: tracking